openspending/community.openspending.org/resources/eu/datasets.md

 In order to help in that task, we have set up the **Open Data audit of EU funds**.
 The aim of this census is to identify all existing datasets containing information on EU funds beneficiaries, and to assess whether or not data are available as open data.

-The Open Data audit of EU funds is an ongoing and collaborative effort.
-First results can be found [here](https://docs.google.com/spreadsheets/d/1tkKxRlkW60-ylxdvxGkMlMq8BS4SRPR4QoEd72qgFwQ/edit#gid=2028897927).

 * * * * *

 {% for dataset in site.eu_datasets %}